Heart of the Marañón

 After arriving at our first camp we will go through camp orientation before settling down around the fire to enjoy drinks and a 3-course dinner.
 Allow the sounds of a crackling fire and the river flowing past gently lull you to sleep.

 It’s a short hike to town through picturesque fruit plantations – trees heavy with oranges, mangos, bananas and coconuts.
 Local people will give us a tour of the village, and you will see exactly why these people are fighting for their homes and a quiet, organic way of life.
 You will see messages painted on walls all throughout the village.
 “No to Chadin II” and “Marañón Sin Represas”.
 This village rejects dams on the Marañón.
-For most people it is an emotional experience seeing that such a beautiful, friendly town could be underwater within a matter of years.
-We will take lunch in the village, try an assortment of local fruits and then head back to the river.
+In this village we can try an assortment of local fruits, and share a beer or a game of football with the locals.

-Day 5: After waving good-bye to our friends in Tupén, we will embark on a day full of class III-IV rapids, action packed fun until we reach the proposed Chadin II dam site.
+Day 4: After waving good-bye to our friends in Tupén, we will embark on a day full of class III-IV rapids, action packed fun until we reach the proposed Chadin II dam site.
 We will take some time here to photograph and imagine what this canyon could become if the dam goes ahead.
-We will camp near ‘Playa El Inca.’
-Here there will be the option to hike to the ‘Playa El Inca’ tombs if the local family is present to give permission and guidance.

-Day 6: Today we arrive into the most remote stretches of this section of the Marañón.
+Today we arrive into the most remote stretches of this section of the Marañón.
 It is possible that we may not see any other people until the final day of our trip; this also means we are coming into the heart of the whitewater on this section of river.
-Today we navigate the imposing ‘Playa el Inca’ and ‘Magdalena’ rapids, with numerous other grade II-III rapids in between an optional hike in the afternoon and camp on a remote, pristine beach in the heart of the canyon.
+Today we navigate the imposing ‘Playa el Inca’ and ‘Magdalena’ rapids with numerous other grade II-III rapids in between, before camping on a remote, pristine beach in the heart of the canyon.

 After lunch we put back on the river and navigate through arguably one of the most scenic sections of the entire Marañón River.
 Red walled sandstone and lush green shrubs clinging to the walls give an unmistakable prehistoric feel; as the birds notice our quiet approach, they take flight shrieking from the trees.
 We soon arrive to explore the acoustic Amazon Cave before continuing down to camp.
 This will be our final night camping on the river, and we give thanks for the kind people and stunning locations that we have gotten to know along the way.

-Day 9: After navigating the last rapids of our journey, we will arrive at Puerto Malleta for a final celebratory lunch with the whole team.
-We will the drive to Jaén, where we will stay at Gotas de Agua private conservation area enjoying the multitudes of bird sounds, and one last night in the Dry Forests of the Marañón.
+Day 7: After navigating the last rapids of our journey, we will arrive at Puerto Malleta for a final celebratory lunch with the whole team.
+We will then drive to Jaén, where we will stay at Gotas de Agua private conservation area enjoying the multitudes of bird sounds, and have one last night in the Dry Forests of the Marañón.
+We will have a farewell dinner this evening.

-Departures: From Jaén, you can fly directly back to Lima, take an overnight bus or continue traveling in the north of Peru.
+Departures: From Jaén, you can fly directly back to Lima, take an overnight bus to Lima or continue traveling in the north of Peru.

 There are dozens of incredible places to visit in Northern Peru, and the best part is that you will not have to compete with the same kind of crowds that you would around Cusco.